IsaacCavallaro/course_work/Term 1/Week 10/model_view_controller/mvc_introduction.md

 ![Alt](mvc_ten.png)

-- This fails because we haven’t implemented Menu yet.
+- This fails because we haven’t implemented **Menu** yet.

-- Lets check out spec file for our Menu tests to see what we need to implement (see image below).
+- Lets check out spec file for our **Menu tests** to see what we need to implement (see image below).

 ![Alt](mvc_twelve.png)

-- In this test we try to add our menu items.
+- In this test we try to **add our menu items**.

-- To fix this., lets implement our menu class and see if we can get this test to pass.
+- To fix this., lets implement a **Menu class** and see if we can get this test to pass.

-- Go to your menu.rb file and add a menu class:
+- Go to your menu.rb file and add a Menu class:

 		class Menu